Want to know the differences between Squarespace and WordPress?

 Squarespace’s Style Editor comes with hundreds of customizable settings, including fonts, colors, and other configurations.
 To make your website look unique, Squarespace allows you to install multiple templates onto a single website.

 Each design is built with customizable content areas, so you can build your website the way you want.
 Squarespace also includes a curated set of fonts from Google Library.
 They’ve also partnered with Typekit to give you an extensive selection of free fonts.

 Squarespace is the winner in terms of usability.

-If you’re looking for an all-in-one page builder that comes bundled with all the set of desirable features to quickly build a website, Squarespace might be a good fit.
+If you’re looking for an all-in-one page builder that comes bundled with all the desirable features to quickly build a website, Squarespace might be a good fit.

-WordPress, on the other hand, is a highly flexible publishing platform.
+WordPress, on the other hand, is a highly-flexible publishing platform.
 While it’s not shipped with a drag and drop builder, it’s easy to integrate a builder into your dashboard by installing the right WordPress page builder plugin.
-Once you installed a page builder, you can create a WordPress website using the drag and drop functionality.
+Once you’ve installed a page builder, you can create a WordPress website using the drag and drop functionality.

 Your budget is another important factor you need to consider when choosing a publishing platform.
 Let’s take a look at how much it will cost to build a website on both Squarespace and WordPress.

 WordPress is a 100% free (open source) software.
 WordPress not only is free to download, but you can make any changes on it to match your unique requirements.